- Edmund Barton Medal (master's by coursework)

 The Rita and John Cornforth Medal was established in 2011 to honour PhD graduates who have achieved academic excellence and enriched the diverse life of the University and the broader community.

 Sir John Warcup ‘Kappa’ Cornforth AC CBE FRS (BSc ’38 MSc ’39 DSc ’77) and Lady Rita Cornforth (BSc ’37 MSc ’38) were among the most outstanding students of their respective years.
 John won the Nobel Prize in Chemistry (with Vladimir Prelog) in 1975 for his work on the stereochemistry of enzyme-catalysed reactions.
-He has been deaf since his teens, and Rita has relayed speech to him by lip-reading throughout their life together.
+John was deaf since his teens, and Rita relayed speech to him by lip-reading throughout their life together.

 John and Rita were both awarded postgraduate scholarships in 1938 to work at the University of Oxford, and moved there together.
 The Cornforths had a profound influence on the study of penicillin during the war.
 Rita collaborated with John on his enzyme work and was central to its success, particularly because of her experimental skills.

 John was knighted in 1977 and awarded the Corday-Morgan Medal in 1953, the Royal Medal in 1976 and the Copley Medal in 1982.
-He is a member of the Royal Society and is still very active in chemistry research at the University of Sussex.
+Rita passed away late 2012 and John passed away late 2013

 The Sister Alison Bush Medal was established in 2012 to honour academic excellence and contribution to the diverse life of the University and the broader community by an Aboriginal or Torres Strait Islander graduate.